| |

 2 manuals, 20 stops, 22 ranks

 The George Jardine & Son organ built for St. John's Methodist Episcopal Church probably dates from the opening of their building in 1870.
-In 1895, the building and organ were sold to St. Mark's African Methodist Episcopal Church, who remained at this location until 1926.
+In 1895, the building and organ were sold to St. Mark's Methodist Episcopal Church, which remained at this location until 1926.
 The specification below is from the files of Louis F. Mohr & Co., a local organ service firm, who noted that in 1913 the Swell Nachthorn had been replaced by an Aeoline. |

 |